akoslova/rcb/README.md

 | &lt;tao&gt; | For the scrips scb.py and rcb.py, $\tau$ is divided by 8, and must be an integer between 1 and 16.
 For rcb_cor_bits.py, $\tau$ can be an integer between 1 and 128. |
 | &lt;key&gt; | Optional input.
 Needs to be encoded to a 16 byte key. |

-## Test Folder
+## Img Folder

-The test folder does not contain tests as the name indicates but instead, this is where the produced images are saved to.
-Thus, we are 'testing' the modes of operation on different input.
-Maybe the name 'images' would have been more intuitiv.
+The img folder is the place where the original images are stored and the produced images are saved to.

 ## Notice
 The code is provided without any warranty and has not been written with efficiency in mind.